RichardOtter/Genealogy-scripts/RM/Group from SQL/ReadMe.txt

 This utility uses SQL to query the database file and create a RM group in the RM database independently of RM.
-Groups may be created with RootsMagic software, of course, but the types of queries are more limited.
+Groups may be created with RootsMagic software, of course, but the types of queries are much more limited.

-This utility will update one or more RM groups from any SQL query that returns a list of PersonIDs (RINs).
+This utility will update one or more RM groups from any SQL query that returns a list of RINs/PersonIDs.

-Also remember, that groups in RM, are always groups of Persons.
-So if you want to find all RM facts with a certain characteristic, you need to create a group of the people that have that fact attached.
-Once the group is created, you will need to search each person's edit window for the fact you are interested in.

 =========================================================================DIV80==
 Backups

+IMPORTANT
+This utility modifies the RM database file.
-IMPORTANT: You should run this script on a copy of your database file until you have confidence using it and confidence in its results.
-Or at least have a current known-good backup.
+You should run this script on a copy of your database file or at least have multiple known-good backups until you are confident that the changes made are the ones desired.
-Assume software developers are fallible and make mistakes, but are not malevolent.

-Similarly, always use a database copy when you are developing your SQL.
-It's easy to make unintended database changes in GUI based database manager apps.

 =========================================================================DIV80==